gskinnerTeam/flutter-url-router/README.md

 ```
 `UrlRouter` at this point would be responsible only for reading and writing location, and calling `builder` whenever it changes.

-`MyApp` would be responsible for setting up a nested Navigator, or otherwise responding to `router.url`.
+`MyApp` would be responsible for setting up a nested `Navigator`, or otherwise responding to `router.url`.

  ## 🐞 Bugs/Requests